Instant Pot Shredded Chicken

 Raw whole chicken breasts in an instant pot.

 Step 1: Place the chicken breasts in the Instant Pot.
-Some overlapping is ok.
+Some overlapping is okay.

 Water, spices and bay leaves added.

-Step 2: Add the seasoning and bay leaves and pour in the broth.
+Step 2: Add the seasoning and bay leaves, then pour in the broth.

 Chicken after cooking.